 Is kidney stone pain worse than childbirth?
+What is, in fact, the worst pain out there?
 Today we’ll answer the questions with an experienced kidney stone creator as well as L&D RN.
 Let’s answer this question of the worst pain for once and for all. 🙂

 The intense pain of Kidney stones can be really hard.
 But, is it harder than labor?
 Today I’m here to share how they’re the same or different.
 Also, did you know that kidney stones are very common during pregnancy for a variety of reasons.

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have had both labor pain, and kidney stone pain — so I am a good source for information on this.
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have experienced both childbirth pain, and kidney stone pain — so I am a good source for information on this.

 Urinary Tract Issues During Pregnancy